7-Day Diabetic Meal Plan PDF: Delicious Recipes for Healthy Eating

 Keep in mind, everyone’s needs are different.
 Talking to a registered dietitian can make your meal plan more personal12.

-Breakfast Options and Meal Ideas
+Breakfast Options & Meal Ideas

 Starting your day right is key when you have diabetes.
-A good breakfast helps keep your blood sugar stable and gives you the nutrients you need.
+A good breakfast helps keep your blood sugar stable & gives you the nutrients you need.
 Your meal plan should include balanced, healthy breakfasts that help you reach your health goals.

-Quick and Easy Breakfast Recipes
+Quick & Easy Breakfast Recipes

 Making a diabetes-friendly breakfast is easy.
 Here are some simple yet healthy options: